Cotton Lawn Fabric Properties

 Ikat fabric is made by tie-dying either the warp or weft threads (or sometimes both) before weaving.

-Seersucker is woven in a way so that some threads bunch together which gives it it’s a well known puckered look that is commonly striped or checkered and is a popular fabric for sewing clothes for Spring and Summer.
+Seersucker is woven in a way so that some threads bunch together which gives it a well-known puckered look that is commonly striped or checkered and is a popular fabric for sewing clothes for Spring and Summer.

 Cotton Sateens are woven using a satin weave which results in a slight sheen.